Add Custom Page

 Prerequisites

-In order to add your own custom page for your plugin, you first need a plugin as base.
+To add your own custom page for your plugin, you first need a plugin as base.
 Therefore, you can refer to the Plugin Base Guide.
 Since you need to load your page with a controller, you might want to have a look at our guide about creating a controller first.
 The controller created in the previously mentioned controller guide will also be used in this guide.

 Adding custom page

 In the following sections, we'll create each of the necessary classes one by one.
-The first one will be controller, whose creation is not going to explained here again.
+The first one will be a controller, whose creation is not going to be explained here again.
 Have a look at the guide about creating a controller to see why it works.

 Creating ExampleController